dev-Ali2008/Xemu-android/README.md

 </p>

 <h1 align="center"> Xanite -
- Xbox 360 emulator </h1>
+ Xbox 360 emulator Android </h1>

-Xanite is a "proof of concept" emulator.
+Xanite is a "proof of concept" emulator

-This project emulates the Xbox 360 console on Android, supporting games in iso formats.
+This project is port from xenia Eden the emulator Xbox 360 console supporting games iso - xex formats

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance